 Where to stay in Crystal River

 For my stay in Crystal River, I stayed at The Plantation on Crystal River, a lovely historic hotel that was built in the 1960s (so no, it was never an actual plantation).
 The rooms are large and comfortable, and the pool is the perfect spot to relax after a day of sightseeing.

 The Plantation also has an on-site restaurant and offers its own dive shop and manatee tours, meaning you don't have to go far at all if you want to book a tour or rent a boat for the day.

 Some other hotels worth checking out in Crystal River include:

-If Airbnb is more your speed, there are rentals available in Crystal River.
+If vacation rentals are more your speed, there are some great (and affordable) rentals available in Crystal River.
 Some to check out include:

 When to go to Crystal River